ThomBreugelmans/dotfiles/README.md

 ## Installation
 there is a script called `install.sh` that will link all the required files to their respective locations (that way they stay up to date when this repo is updated).
-! note, this script needs to be called with root/sudo as it links the background images to `/usr/share/backgrounds/` and modifies sddm files.